chitrangad/micropython/Stocks & Weather Ticker/README.md

-This project was built in part as a means to learn micropython which is basically a subset of python with limited libraries. eventually, I found it pretty useful as a standalone device showing current weather and stock prices without having to pick up the phoen or open a browser on my desktop.
+This project was built in part as a means to learn micropython which is basically a subset of python with limited libraries.
+Eventually, I found it pretty useful as a standalone device showing current weather and stock prices without having to pick up the phone or open a browser on my desktop.

 The tiny 1" display shows: